Hardanger embroidery: History

 In the period between 1650-1850 Hardangersom (meaning: work from Hardanger area) flourished in Norway.
 Flax was grown, carded, spun and woven into white fabric and thread which was used to make and decorate traditional Norwegian costume items called bunads (national costumes) as well as other items of clothing and household linens such as mats, curtains and bedspreads.

+Hardanger is used on the bunad from the Hardanger region of Norway.
+It is usually found on the cuffs, collar and front yoke of the shirt, on the apron, and sometimes on a band around the pleated headdress.

 Materials and technique

 Fabric

 Historically, Hardanger employed linen evenweave fabric of 36 count or higher.
-However, modern Hardanger fabric is an evenweave cotton material woven with pairs of threads, typically 22 pairs per linear inch in both directions, referred to as '22-count'.
+Modern Hardanger fabric is an evenweave cotton material woven with pairs of threads, typically 22 pairs per linear inch in both directions, referred to as '22-count'.
 The weave gives a squared appearance to the fabric (similar to Aida cloth), with distinct holes, making it easy to count and work on.
+There is no requirement to stitch on so-called Hardanger fabric: any evenweave linen, cotton or synthetic fabric of any count can be used.

 Threads

 Traditional Hardanger embroidery is worked with linen thread colour that matches the fabric, usually white or cream.
 Using self-coloured thread enhances both the sculptural nature of the stitches and the details in the intricate filling stitches.

 Modern Hardanger can employ a large variety of threads.
 Two weights of Pearl (perlé) cotton are generally used.
-On normal 22-count Hardanger fabric this is usually Pearl cotton #5, a heavier weight used for satin stitch Kloster blocks and motifs, and Pearl cotton #8, a thinner thread used for more delicate filling stitches and other surface details.
-On finer, higher count fabrics the combination of #8 and #12 threads is often more suitable.s.
+On 22-count Hardanger fabric this is usually Pearl cotton #5, a heavier weight used for satin stitch Kloster blocks and motifs, and Pearl cotton #8, a thinner thread used for more delicate filling stitches and other surface details.
+On finer, higher count fabrics the combination of #8 and #12 threads is often more suitable.
 Many contemporary designs, however, do make use of coloured, variegated and overdyed threads to great effect.